Bob Hall (wheelchair athlete): Wheelchair design

 In 1978, Hall founded Hall's Wheels, a company that designed and produced lightweight, custom-built racing wheelchairs.
 Hall's innovations significantly improved the performance of racing wheelchairs, making them lighter and more aerodynamic.

+Death

+Hall died from complications of pneumonia on April 12, 2026, at the age of 74.
+He had been under hospice care at Mount Auburn Hospital in Cambridge at the time of his death.

 Recognition

-In 1996, Hall participated in the unveiling of a monument in Copley Square, Boston, MA, celebrating the 100th anniversary of the Boston Marathon.
-Hall was joined by several fellow Champions, including John A Kelley, Greg Meyer, and the race's first female participant and Women's Champion, Roberta "Bobbi" Gibb.
+In 1996, Hall participated in the unveiling of a monument in Copley Square, in Boston, celebrating the 100th anniversary of the Boston Marathon.
+Hall was joined by several fellow champions, including Johnny Kelley, Greg Meyer, and the race's first female participant and women's champion, Bobbi Gibb.

 In 2025, Hall was honored by the BAA on the 50th anniversary of his historic Boston Marathon race.
-He was named Grand Marshal of the 129th Boston Marathon, alongside fellow 1975 Champion Bill Rodgers.
+He was named Grand Marshal of the 129th Boston Marathon, alongside fellow 1975 champion Bill Rodgers.